 - Divide the dough in half, form into discs, wrap in plastic wrap, and place in the fridge until firm enough to roll out, about 1 hour, or you can leave it in the fridge for up to 2 days.

-- To make the filling, peel the apples, cut into bite-sized pieces, and place in a large saucepan.
+- Peel the apples, cut into thin bite-sized pieces, and place in a large saucepan.
 Add the honey, palm sugar, lemon juice, cinnamon, nutmeg, cloves, salt, coconut oil, and tapioca flour to the apples.
 Heat over medium heat for 15 - 20 minutes or until apples are crisp-tender, stirring frequently.
 Remove from heat, stir in the vanilla, and set aside.

 - Preheat the oven to 350 degrees.